I’m fine, how are you?”

 - Join a support group.
 Maybe you are already being treated for depression and it appears to be escalating.
 Your mental health provider can refer you to a support group where individuals come together to discuss their challenges with depression and offer mutual support.
 These participants will recognize your need for a more intensive treatment protocol or even hospitalization if you are suicidal.

 - Write a letter.
 Sometimes verbally describing the illness is too daunting.
 The thought of sitting in front of someone and sharing about the dark aspects of depression can be simply impossible.
 Try expressing your pain in a letter or email to a trusted friend or family member.
 Writing can allow for more openness than face-to-face conversation, especially regarding something so sensitive and personal.

-The DSM-5 has listed specific symptoms related to depressive disorder, and stipulates that a cluster of 5 or more symptoms that persist for more than two weeks.
+The DSM-5 has listed specific symptoms related to depressive disorder, and stipulates that a cluster of 5 or more symptoms persist most of the time for more than two weeks to receive the diagnosis.
 These include:

 - Loss of interest in pleasure or activities once enjoyed

 - Sudden weight gain or loss

 - Sleep disturbances, insomnia or hypersomnia

 The psychiatrist may use screening tools to help in diagnosing the depression, such as the Hamilton Depression Rating Scale (HAM-D) or the Patient Health Questionnaire (PHQ-9).
 A physical exam can help rule out a medical condition or medications as the cause of the depression symptoms.
 Such health conditions might include diabetes, heart disease, cancer, HIV/AIDS, lupus, and multiple sclerosis (MS).